Back to All Events

 We place our pots into an open outdoor fire —not a kiln.

 This is ancestral firing — intimate, alive, ceremonial.
-Learning a technique of ancestral firing and creating a protective womb from the ancestors of other fired pots.
+Learning a technique of ancestral firing and creating a protective womb with the ancestors of other fired pots.
 As if all that has been broken, all of our mistakes, all of our failures, and the majesty of all that has come before- joins in protection, to hold the heat of your transformation that which will make your pot sing in clarity and truth on the other side of this firing process.

 We are not producing pottery.
 We are restoring culture.
 We are building cultural topsoil.
 Join us Woman of the Earth, Woman of the Clay, Woman who Remembers